 Great Variety of Things to Do When Visiting Toronto

 Toronto is a very large city with about 6 Million people living within its metropolitan area.
 There is so many things to do when visiting Toronto.
 No matter your interests, you will no be disappointed.
 If you want city tourist spots, there are many to tempt you.
 But if you want to explore the more local areas of Toronto, you can eat your way around the distinct neighbourhoods or just wander along the 50 km waterfront paths.
 If festivals attract you, plan to attend one of the many events hosted in Toronto.
-And if you use Toronto as your base, there are many day trips and short hops you can take from this hub.

 1) Wander The Waterfront